Failure of the Brauer-Manin principle for a simply connected fourfold over a global function field, via orbifold Mordell: Covering constructions

 \begin{rem}[Strongly adapted covers] In the language of earlier papers, Items~\ref{il:6a-1-3} and \ref{il:6a-1-4} are summarised by saying that the morphism $c^{◦◦}$ is \emph{strongly adapted} with respect to $(X^{◦◦}, D|_{X^{◦◦}})$, see for instance \cite[Sect.~2.6]{CKT16}. \end{rem}

-\begin{rem}[Optimality and generalisations] It is conceivable that the assumption ``none of the of the $\cC$-multiplicities $m_i$ is a multiple of $p²$'' of Proposition~\ref{prop:B-1} is not necessary and that a more general statement can be proven if one is willing to replace the Artin-Schreier covers (that we discuss below) by Artin-Schreier-Witt covers, and to prove an analogue of Proposition~\ref{prop:harbater} in this more complicated context. \end{rem}
+\begin{rem}[Optimality and generalisations] It is conceivable that the assumption ``none of the $\cC$-multiplicities $m_i$ is a multiple of $p²$'' of Proposition~\ref{prop:B-1} is not necessary and that a more general statement can be proven if one is willing to replace the Artin-Schreier covers (that we discuss below) by more complicated Artin-Schreier-Witt covers. \end{rem}